-Nathan Romano joined NAMI-NYC Metro in 2006 with a desire to help reshape society's negative view of mental illness and those it affects.
+Nathan Romano, M.B.A., joined NAMI-NYC Metro in 2006 with a desire to help reshape society's negative view of mental illness and those it affects.
 As the only child of a single parent with bipolar disorder, Mr. Romano watched his parent struggle with the illness and its related social and economic issues.
 He also learned firsthand of structural issues inherent in a medical establishment that did not always have consumers' best interests at heart.
-Mr. Romano is a Managing Director at Credit Suisse.
-Prior to this position he was a Senior Managing Director at Bear Stearns & Co. and worked at Bain & Company in their private equity practice.
-He received his MBA with honors from the WhartonSchool at the University of Pennsylvania and his undergraduate degree from the University of Southern California, where he was a walk-on for their nationally ranked tennis team.
+Mr. Romano is a managing director at Goldman, Sachs & Co.
+Prior to this position, he was a senior managing director at Credit Suisse, Bear Stearns & Co., and worked at Bain & Company in the firm’s private equity practice.
+He received an MBA with honors from the Wharton School at the University of Pennsylvania and his undergraduate degree from the University of Southern California, where he was a walk-on for USC’s nationally ranked tennis team.
 Mr. Romano currently serves on the board of Integrated Textile Group, an international textile group in the home furnishings industry, and acts as an advisor to On-Ramps, a recruiting and consulting firm specializing in workplace innovation.

 Lisa Dixon, M.D., M.P.H. recently moved to the New York State Psychiatric Institute where she directs the Center for Practice Innovations (CPI) and is in the process of being appointed as a Professor of Psychiatry at the Columbia College of Physicians and Surgeons, Columbia University.
 As CPI director, she oversees key activities for the Office of Mental Health in implementing evidenced based practices for persons diagnosed with serious mental illness.
 She is currently the Principal Investigator of the NIMH-funded Recovery After Initial Schizophrenia Episode Implementation and Evaluation Study (RAISE-IES), which has developed and fielded an innovative model, the Connection Program, designed to improve outcomes and reduce disability for the population of individuals experiencing their first episode of psychosis (FEP).
 Dr. Dixon is also leading the statewide FEP initiative that aims to implement the Connection Program throughout the New YorkState.
 Until April, 2012, Dr. Dixon was a Professor of Psychiatry, Director of the Division of Services Research at the University of Maryland School of Medicine in the Department of Psychiatry and Acting Director of the VA Capitol Health Care Network MIRECC.
 Dr. Dixon is an established health services researcher with continuous funding from NIMH, VA, and foundations since 1992.
 Her grants have focused on improving the quality of care for individuals with serious mental disorders with a particular emphasis on services that include families, reducing the negative impact of co-occurring addictions and medical problems, and improving treatment engagement and adherence.
 Dr. Dixon’s work has joined individuals engaged in self-help, outpatient psychiatric care, as well as clinicians and policy makers in collaborative research endeavors.
 In addition, Dr. Dixon is the current editor of a column in Psychiatric Services dedicated to Public-Academic partnerships.
 She has published more than 180 articles in peer-reviewed journals and received the 2009 American Psychiatric Association Health Services Senior Scholar Award, as well as the Wayne Fenton Award for Exceptional Clinical Care.

 Laurie Flynn has been involved in mental health policy for 25 years.
 Having a daughter with serious mental illness, Laurie has been inspired to change the conversation about mental illness in America.
 In 2001, Laurie was recruited by Columbia University's Department of Psychiatry to translate research on youth suicide prevention into services for teens and families.
 Under her leadership and vision, TeenScreen grew to become one of America’s largest adolescent mental health initiatives.
 Prior to joining Columbia, Laurie served for 16 years as the Executive Director of the National Alliance on Mental Illness (NAMI).
 During her tenure, NAMI emerged as a national leader on mental health issues.
 Laurie has established herself as a well-respected thought leader on the national stage.
 She has served as a member of President Barack Obama’s Health Policy Advisory Committee and was appointed by President Bill Clinton to the National Bioethics Advisory Commission.
 For eight years, Laurie also served as an advisory committee member of the Johns Hopkins and University of Maryland NIMH funded Research Center on Services for Persons with Serious Mental Illness.
 She was elected chair of the Foundation for Accountability and served on the Interdisciplinary Advisory Board of the American Psychiatric Association's Journal on Psychiatric Services.
 Throughout the years, Laurie has received numerous awards, including the Presidential Commendation and Patient Advocacy Awards by the American Psychiatric Association, the Mental Health Section Award of the American Public Health Association, and the McLean Hospital Award.
 Laurie has also received honors from the American Association for Psychosocial Rehabilitation and NAMI-NYC Metro for the Parent Partners Program.

-Linda Lee.
+Linda Lee, M.S.W.
 Ms. Lee is the associate executive director of Korean Community Services of Metropolitan New York, Inc., founded in 1973 as New York’s first community-based organization focused on the Korean community.
 The organization provides community services, including after school programs, an adult center and ESL classes; programs for the aging through three senior centers; and public health and research services, with centers focused on diabetes, hepatitis B, immunization and tobacco control, among others.
 Prior to this position, Ms. Lee worked in operations for the New York State Health Foundation and as a social work intern in the North Shore/Long Island Jewish Health System.
 Ms. Lee, who holds a B.A. from Barnard College and a M.S.W. from Columbia, has a close relative living with schizophrenia and bipolar disorder.

-Ilene Margolin has over four decades of experience working in the public, private and not-for-profit sectors of the health care and human services fields.
+Ilene Margolin.
+Ms. Margolin has over four decades of experience working in the public, private and not-for-profit sectors of the health care and human services fields.
 She most recently served as senior vice president, public affairs and communications, for EmblemHealth.
 Ms. Margolin had served in that capacity with GHI, now an Emblem Health Company, since 2000.
 Prior to her work at GHI, she held numerous senior human service management positions.
 Ms. Margolin served as senior vice president, marketing and strategic development, at ValueOptions, a large privately owned national managed behavioral healthcare company, and chief operating officer at FEGS, a not-for-profit human services corporation that provides a full range of mental health, developmental disabilities, educational, welfare-to-work and skills training services.
 Ms. Margolin served in the administrations of New York Governors Carey and (Mario) Cuomo.
 In the Cuomo Administration, she was deputy secretary to the governor for human services, charged with overseeing the development and implementation of the governor’s human service agenda, which included critical initiatives in health, social services and services for the elderly.
 In addition, Ms. Margolin led the development and implementation of policies to create new residential and community based programs for individuals with mental illness and individuals with developmental disabilities.
 Ms. Margolin began her career as a psychiatric social worker and held a variety of clinical, management and program development positions in the New York State mental health system with special emphasis on the development of new programs for children.
 Ms. Margolin is a member of the board of directors of the United Neighborhood Houses and the New York Business Group on Health, and is chair of the board of the New York State Health Plan Association.